Glendale Child Custody & Visitation ATTORNEY

 There are several forms of visitation available in California, depending on the circumstances.

 Child custody should always be about what's best for the child or children involved.
-Custody battles can be time-consuming and stressful, especially when the parties cannot come to an agreement on their own.
+Custody battles can be time-consuming and stressful, especially when the parties cannot agree on their own.
 If you are in a tough spot and need the intervention of a strong legal team, Holmes & Holmes is the firm for you.

 Why Both Parents Matter in a Child's Life